eXist-db/exist-markdown/test.md

 # TEI output

-Besides producing HTML, the module can also transform [markdown into TEI](?mode=tei).
-To test, just append `?mode=tei` to the URL.
-Other output formats can be supported as well by adding a simple configuration, see [tei-config.xql](https://github.com/eXist-db/exist-markdown/blob/master/content/tei-config.xqm).
+Besides producing HTML, the module can also transform Markdown into TEI.
+Other output formats can be supported as well by adding a simple configuration, see [tei-config.xqm](https://github.com/eXist-db/exist-markdown/blob/master/content/tei-config.xqm).

 [1]: https://exist-db.org "eXist-db homepage"
 [2]: https://help.github.com/articles/github-flavored-markdown